7 facts about using donor sperm on your way to parenthood

 When you wish to have a child with the help of a donor, there are some extra considerations to make on top of the regular ones associated with having a child:

 - Finding a clinic: As soon as you find a fertility clinic, we can help you with the donor gametes.
 It is important to find the right fertility clinic because you may need to come there often and depending on your journey towards parenthood, you could be a bit emotional when receiving treatment.
+If you want tips on how to find the right fertility clinic, then follow the link to our blog post on the subject.

-- Deciding which type of donor you want: When choosing a sperm donor, you must decide between a Basic or Extended Donor Profile and ID Release or Non-ID Release Donor.
+- Deciding which type of donor you want: When choosing a sperm donor, you must decide between a Basic or Extended Sperm Donor Profile and ID Release or Non-ID Release Sperm Donor.
 Before making your choice, we recommend you follow the links and read about the different options.

 - Choosing the donor: When the right fertility clinic is found you need to find the right sperm donor for you based on your preferences – physical traits, race, education and so on.
 At Cryos, you can see, and filter donors based on different parameters in our free Sperm Donor Search.